 A gifted adult is one who is endowed with intelligence and deep awareness, but they are also more prone to emotional and interpersonal crisis.
 Without the right kind of guidance and support, they may be held back from meeting their full potential.

-— Been Told You Are ‘Too Intense’ All Your Life?
+— Have You Been Told You Are ‘Too Intense’ All Your Life?

 All your life, you have been told you are ‘too intense’, ‘too much’, ‘too sensitive’.

 As a child, you were sensitive, easily overwhelmed by people and noise.
-At school, you were obsessed with fairness, and you reacted to things when other children don’t.
-You are advanced in some areas but seem to lag in others.
-You were explosive at times, one minute you were exuberant and could not shut up, another minute you become angry.
+At school, you were obsessed with fairness, and you reacted to things when other children did not.
+You were advanced in some areas but seemed to lag in others.
+You were explosive at times; one minute you were exuberant and could not shut up, another minute you became angry.
 Your parents criticised you for being overly moody.

 As an adult, your family and partner criticise you for being too sensitive, intense, or too serious.
-You become impatient with others quickly, and you find it hard to find people who share common interests.
-What works for others don’t seem to work for you: the conventional job, the corporate ladder, cognitive behavioural therapy, the stable and secure relationship.
-You believe that it is your failure; that somehow you ought to change to fit into the mould.
+You become impatient with others quickly, and it is hard to find people who share your interests.
+What works for others does not seem to work for you: the conventional job, the corporate ladder, cognitive behavioural therapy, the stable and secure relationship.
+You believe that this is your failure; that somehow you ought to change to fit into the mould.
 From time to time, you have intense bouts of anxiety and depression.

-All your life, you think there is something wrong with you.
-Never did you consider the possibility that your intensity is a sign of enormous creative potential.
+All your life, you have thought that there is something wrong with you.
+However, never did you consider the possibility that your intensity is a sign of enormous creative potential.

 Giftedness researcher Dr. Mary-Elaine Jacobson has identified some of the top criticisms an intense person faces:

 “You are so sensitive and dramatic.”

 “You are too driven.”